How to Cook Boudin (3 Ways to Cook The Cajun Sausage!)

 How To Boil Boudin:

-- In a large pot, add enough water to cover the boudin sausages and bring the water to a boil.
+- In a large pot, add enough water to cover the boudin links and bring the water to a boil on medium-high heat.

-- Once water is boiling, turn down the heat to medium heat and gently place the boudin links in the pot.
+- Once water is boiling, turn down the heat to medium heat and gently place the boudin links in the pot, and simmer.
+Be careful not to boil on high, as the sausage casing might burst.

-- Allow the boudin to cook for approximately 15 minutes, then use a slotted spoon to transfer the links to a plate lined with paper towels.
+- Use a slotted spoon to transfer the links to a plate lined with paper towels.
+Let it cool to room temperature before serving.

-- Preheat oven to 375 F. Line a large baking sheet with parchment paper or silicone baking sheet (recommended method).
+- Preheat oven to 375 F. Line a large baking sheet with parchment paper, aluminum foil, or silicone baking sheet (recommended method).
 Alternatively, you can spray the pan with olive oil.

-- Place the boudin sausages on top of the parchment paper, making sure to leave some space between each link.
+- Place the boudin sausages on the baking sheet in a single layer, making sure to leave some space between each link.

 - Bake for 20-25 minutes, turning sausages every 10 minutes.